cferdinandi/right-height/README.md

-# TITLE
+# Right Height
-TITLE is DESCRIPTION.
+Dynamically set content containers to the same height.

 ## How It Works
-Getting started with TITLE is really easy.
-[View the online tutorial](http://cferdinandi.github.com/TITLE/) or dig through the `index.html` file.
+Getting started with Right Height is really easy.
+[View the online tutorial](http://cferdinandi.github.io/right-height/) or dig through the `index.html` file.

 ## Changelog
-* v1.0 (DATE)
+* v1.0 (February 16, 2014)
   * Initial release.

 ## License
-TITLE is licensed under the [MIT License](http://gomakethings.com/mit/).
+Right Height is licensed under the [MIT License](http://gomakethings.com/mit/).